 Basis of presentation

 The accompanying unaudited condensed consolidated financial statements have been prepared in conformity with accounting principles generally accepted in the United States of America (“GAAP”), and applicable rules and regulations of the Securities and Exchange Commission (“SEC”) regarding interim financial reporting.
-The condensed consolidated balance sheet as of January 31, 2022 was derived from the audited consolidated financial statements as of that date but does not include all of the information and notes required by GAAP for complete financial statements.
+The condensed consolidated balance sheet as of January 31, 2023 was derived from the audited consolidated financial statements as of that date but does not include all of the information and notes required by GAAP for complete financial statements.
 Certain information and note disclosures normally included in the financial statements prepared in accordance with GAAP have been condensed or omitted pursuant to such rules and regulations.
-Therefore, these condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements in our Annual Report on Form 10-K for the year ended January 31, 2022, filed with the SEC on March 25, 2022.
+Therefore, these condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements in our Annual Report on Form 10-K for the year ended January 31, 2023, filed with the SEC on March 22, 2023.

-The condensed consolidated financial statements include the results of Smartsheet Inc. and its wholly owned subsidiaries, including those located in the United States, the United Kingdom, Germany, Australia, and Costa Rica.
+The condensed consolidated financial statements include the results of Smartsheet Inc. and its wholly owned subsidiaries, including those located in the United States, the United Kingdom, Germany, Australia, Japan, and Costa Rica.
 All intercompany balances and transactions have been eliminated upon consolidation.

 Use of estimates